A practical guide to Jira automation for Confluence

 Feature availability by plan

-This is where a tool like eesel AI changes the game.
-Instead of just pushing data from Jira to Confluence, eesel AI unifies the knowledge from both platforms into a single, intelligent source of truth.
+This is where a tool like eesel AI can be a helpful addition to your toolkit.
+Instead of just pushing data, eesel AI works alongside your Atlassian setup to unify knowledge from both platforms into an intelligent source of truth.

-You can seamlessly connect all your knowledge sources, including Jira, Confluence, Google Docs, and Slack.
-It learns from all your existing documentation and conversations to provide accurate answers when your team needs them.
+You can connect your knowledge sources, including Jira, Confluence, Google Docs, and Slack.
+It learns from your existing documentation to provide accurate answers when your team needs them most.

 Move from simple automation to intelligent knowledge